open-horizon/open-horizon.github.io/common-requests/use.md

 Horizon Agent version: 2.26.12
 ```

-## Find the edge node's configuration
+## Find the edge nodes configuration

 Use `node` to find the node configuration from the agent: